Antoni051/cs50/Readme.md

 # CS50

 Following through CS50 , each week has 3 folders, one for the lab assignment, one for the problem set and one for following along the lecture

+C problems built using CMake, GCC and shell scripts